 Security Testing on Firefox OS

-This guide is aimed at security testers wanting to start testing Firefox OS, to help community members audit Apps and the Firefox OS platform itself.
+This guide is aimed at security testers wanting to start security testing on Firefox OS, to help community members audit Apps and the Firefox OS platform itself.
 If you haven't already, start by reading the Firefox OS Security Overview - this will provide a basic background in the the terminology and architecture discussed below.

 This guide covers the following techniques:

-- Part 2: Intercepting traffic using a proxy
+- Intercepting traffic using a proxy

 All of our testing will happen against b2g-desktop, a native Firefox OS built for your desktop computer.
 Start downloading your flavor of nightly build (Linux, Mac OS, Windows) before you read on.